Yokosuka D4Y Suisei: Design and development

 The D4Y5 Model 54 was a planned version designed in 1945.
 It was to be powered by the Nakajima NK9C Homare 12 radial engine rated at 1,361 kW (1,825 hp), a new four-blade metal propeller of the constant-speed type and more armour for the crew and fuel tanks.

-Ultimately, 2,038 of all variants were produced, mostly by Aichi.
+Ultimately, 2,038 of all variants were produced, mostly by Aichi Kokuki.

 Operational history

 Lacking armor and self-sealing fuel tanks, the Suiseis did not fare well against Allied fighters.
 They did, however, cause considerable damage to ships, including the carrier USS Franklin which was nearly sunk by an assumed single D4Y and the light carrier USS Princeton which was sunk by a single D4Y.

 The D4Y was operated from the following Japanese aircraft carriers: Chitose, Chiyoda, Hiyō, Junyō, Shinyo, Shōkaku, Sōryū, Taihō, Unryū, Unyō and Zuikaku.

 The D4Y1-C reconnaissance aircraft entered service in mid-1942, when two of these aircraft were deployed aboard Sōryū at the Battle of Midway, one of which was lost when Sōryū was bombed.
-The other had been launched on a scouting mission and returned to Hiryū, it was then lost when Hiryū was bombed.
+The other had been launched on a scouting mission and returned to Hiryū; it was then lost when Hiryū was bombed.

 Marianas

 During the Battle of the Marianas, the D4Ys were engaged by U.S. Navy fighters and shot down in large numbers.
-It was faster than the Grumman F4F Wildcat, but not the new Grumman F6F Hellcat which entered combat in September 1943.
+It was faster than the Grumman F4F Wildcat, but not the new Grumman F6F Hellcat, which entered combat in September 1943.
 The Japanese aircraft were adequate for 1943, but the rapid advances in American materiel in 1944 (among them, the introduction in large numbers of the Essex-class aircraft carrier) left the Japanese behind.
 Another disadvantage suffered by the Japanese was their inexperienced pilots.

-The U.S. Task Force 58 struck the Philippine airfields and destroyed the land air forces first, before engaging Japanese naval aircraft.
+The U.S. Task Force 58 struck the Philippine airfields and destroyed the land air forces first before engaging Japanese naval aircraft.
 The result was what the Americans called "The Great Marianas Turkey Shoot", with 400 Japanese aircraft shot down in a single day.
 A single Hellcat pilot, Lieutenant Alexander Vraciu, shot down six D4Ys within a few minutes.

 One D4Y was said to have damaged the battleship USS South Dakota.